-The population of the City of Kirkwood was recorded as having 27,540 residents in 2010.
-Those residents are served by the Kirkwood School District, a public school district.
+The residents of Kirkwood are served by the Kirkwood School District, a public school district.
 The district has five elementary schools, two middle schools, Nipher Middle and North Kirkwood Middle, and one high school, Kirkwood High.
 A student's address determines what school they attend.
 The St. Louis Community College-Meramec campus is also located in Kirkwood.
 Several private schools are available to the Kirkwood community.
 St. Gerard Majella, a Catholic K-8th school, Villa Di Maria Montessori School for students 2 1/2 to 12 years of age, St. John's Vianney High School, a Catholic all boys high school, Ursuline Academy, a Catholic all girls high school, and St. Peter Elementary School, a Catholic Preschool to 8th grade school.

 Three St. Louis attractions can be found in Kirkwood.
 One of them, the Robert G. Reim Theater, is located in the Kirkwood Community Center and is the main stage for Stages St. Louis, a non-for-profit organization that produces several musicals a year.
 Another attraction, a gem for the entire St. Louis Metropolitan area, is the Magic House, a hands on Children's Museum that children of all ages will enjoy.
 The Kirkwood Farmers' Market, another attraction, is located in Downtown Kirkwood and is open daily year round and features seasonal produce and plants.
 During the months of October through December, the Market features holiday fare.